 The Fund qualifies as a mutual fund trust under the Income Tax Act (Canada).
 For tax purposes, the Fund has a December 15 year end.
 All of the Fund's net income for tax purposes and sufficient net capital gains realized in any period are required to be distributed to unitholders such that no income tax is payable by the Fund.
 As a result, the Fund does not record income taxes.
-Since the Fund does not record income taxes, the tax benefit of capital and non-capital losses has not been reflected in the statement of financial position as a deferred income tax asset.
+Since the Fund does not record income taxes, the tax benefit of capital and non-capital losses has not been reflected in the Statements of Financial Position as a deferred income tax asset.
 Capital losses may be carried forward indefinitely to reduce future realized capital gains.
 Non-capital losses may be carried forward for 20 years and applied against future taxable income.

-As at the last taxation year end, the Fund had no capital losses.
-Non-capital losses are available to offset against income in future years and have been carried forward as follows:
+As at the last taxation year end, the Fund had no capital or non-capital losses available to be carried forward for income tax purposes.